ANDigital/andigital-tutorial-js-promises/1-intro.md

 	- Focus on the concepts, not on the details
 		- Don't worry about syntax
 		- Worry about understanding the core concept
+	- Pull the repo and run the code

 ## What you should get our of this?
 	- When you next get to this type of problem, remember these solutions and have a go at implementing them.

+## How biased is this?
+	- Probably very ...